Vince-0/AI_Coding/README.md

 The term "vibe coding" has been used to label the process of producing software from natural language prompts without technical knowledge.

-Tools include:
+AI assisted coding tools include:
 Augment, Bolt, Claude Code, Replit, Cursor, GitHub Copilot, Warp, Windsurf.

-These implement some version of features that enable AI assisted code generation:
+These implement some version of features that enable AI assisted code generation and development automation:

 - Auto complete
 - Console interaction